cscart/docs/en/user_guide/manage_products/import_export/product_import.rst

    * **Feature variants delimiter**—the delimiter that separates the feature variants in the imported CSV file.

-   * **Images directory**—the path to the directory where images will be located.
+   * **Images directory**—the path to the directory where the imported images are located.
 This will be used if the image file is specified without a path in the imported CSV file.

-   * **Files directory**—the path to the directory where product files will be located.
+   * **Files directory**—the path to the directory where the imported product files are located.
 This will be used if the product file is specified without a path in the imported CSV file.

-   * **Delete all existing product files before import**—tick this checkbox if you want to delete all files of your existing downloadable products.
+   * **Delete all existing product files before import**—tick this checkbox if you want to delete all existing files of a downloadable products when you import it.

    * **Reset inventory**—tick this checkbox if you want to reset inventory for all products.